 74 Questions on notice

-The reply to a question on notice shall be given by delivering it to the Clerk, a copy shall be supplied to the senator who asked the question, the publication of the reply is then authorised, and the question and reply shall be printed in Hansard.
+- The reply to a question on notice shall be given by delivering it to the Clerk, a copy shall be supplied to the senator who asked the question, and the publication of the reply is then authorised.

 Adopted: 19 August 1903 as SOs 96 and 97 (corresponding to paragraphs (1) and (2) to (3), respectively)